space-debris/PageLoadTime-Selenium/README.md

 # PageLoadTime-Selenium

 ### About Project
 PageLoadTime-Selenium - is a Python program to give backend and frontend load times of webpages specified by the user in configuration file (urls.ini).
+Creates html table with hyperlinks and opens it in new chrome.

 ### Dependencies
 Python 3.11.4